Writing is often seen as a cost-effective pursuit. After all, most of us can write with little more than a pen and paper.

 When you’re juggling lots of projects, you’ll want a reliable calendar or other time management app to keep yourself organised.
 Again, Microsoft Outlook is a standard app within the industry, but there are plenty of alternatives out there.

 In your search for the best and brightest digital calendar, make sure you get one that can easily share calendars in standard .ics format.
-Even if you find you don’t often work in tandem with other writers, you will have to book calls with subject matter experts (or they’ll have to book them in with you), and it’s important that you can do that as quickly and easily as possible.
+Even if you find you don’t often work in tandem with other writers, you will have to book calls with clients (or they’ll have to book them in with you), and it’s important that you can do that as quickly and easily as possible.

 Essentials: shared file storage